ABHINAV-S-RAO/Precision_Guitar_Tuner_/README.md

 ## **🔧 Future Improvements**

--Add DMA-based ADC sampling
+- Add DMA-based ADC sampling
--Implement auto-gain / signal detection
+- Implement auto-gain / signal detection
--Show real-time frequency bar or needle
+- Show real-time frequency bar or needle
--Support for other instruments
+- Support for other instruments

 Developed with ❤️ using STM32F446, CMSIS-DSP, and HD44780 LCD.